evkx/evkx.github.io/content/models/nio/et9/ET9/_index.md

 The battery has a gross capacity of 120kWh and a net capacity of 112kWh, meaning you have a 8kWh buffer for protection.
 (6,7%).

-The [WLTP range](../../../../guides/understandingrange/wltp/) varies from 580 to 505 km (361-314 mi), depending on car options.
-Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
-The consumption is between 19.3kWh/100km for the basic version and 22.2kWh/100km for the top trim version for the WLTP standard test.
+The [WLTP range](../../../../guides/understandingrange/wltp/) is 720 km (448 mi).
+The consumption is 15.6kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

-The maximum DC charging speed is 126kW.
-A full charge from 0 - 100% would take 94 minutes, while a more common scenario of 10-80% would take 52 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 1% to 40%, resulting in an actual charge speed, including time loss, of 89kW.
-Each charge session would take 29 minutes and 20 seconds.
+The maximum DC charging speed is 600kW.
+A full charge from 0 - 100% would take 31 minutes, while a more common scenario of 10-80% would take 14 minutes.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 5% to 63%, resulting in an actual charge speed, including time loss, of 266kW.
+Each charge session would take 15 minutes and 41 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 22kWh/100km, 1000km will take 9 hours and 34 minutes.
-This trip will require two charge session(s) charging from 1% to 50%.
-The total time lost for charging up the battery will be 75 minutes.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 22kWh/100km, 1000km will take 8 hours and 45 minutes.
+This trip will require two charge session(s) charging from 6% to 55%.
+The total time lost for charging up the battery will be 25 minutes.

 ### Onboard charger